Summary:

 What Other Homebuyers Say Matters

 Reputable inspectors welcome feedback.
 They also measure performance.
+The majority of users use some sort of video and social media.

+Buyers can also watch real client testimonials on our YouTube channel.
 Champion collects client feedback after inspections.
 We review it.
 We improve from it.

 Reviews provide insight into consistency.
 They also show how inspectors treat clients.